 He received his Master’s Degree in Strategic Intelligence from the National Intelligence University, where he wrote his master’s thesis on Russian deception operations and German intelligence collection during a large campaign in World War II.
 He was an Army War College fellow and focused his research on operations and intelligence at the national and operational level.
 He currently serves as a Colonel in the U.S. Army and has held commands from the company to the brigade level.
 He has deployed five times and his awards include three bronze stars and the Combat Action Badge.

 Tom Pike has edited several books detailing operations and intelligence during the Vietnam War.
 He has a thorough knowledge of U.S. and NVA Order of Battle and has spent years researching declassified Top Secret satellite imagery from the war.
-This unique information has assisted returning veterans, tour groups and historians for over twenty years.
+This unique information as well as his other research have collectively assisted returning veterans, tour groups and historians for over twenty years.
 He debuted the first book of analyzed satellite imagery from Vietnam in his book I Corps Vietnam: An Aerial Retrospective which includes imagery from satellites as well as fixed wing aircraft.
 He also incorporated this data in his edited work, Military Records, February 1968, 3rd Marine Division: The Tet Offensive, which is widely used by veterans as a reference for their tours during that period.

 Over the course of over two decades, several periodicals and authors have used his research to support their publications such as the Vietnam Veterans of America’s publication, “The Veteran.”
 His research has also been references in several books to include Patton’s Pawns: the 94th U.S. Infantry Division at the Siegfried Line by the renowned World War II historian, Tony Le Tissier.